- Granting Agency: Department of Transportation, Maritime Administration

 - A lead entity described above jointly with a private entity or group of private entities (including the owners or operators of a facility, or collection of facilities, at a port)

-A number of webinars, with the first two on February 23 and March 7, will be held to help applicants learn about the PIDP.
-For further information contact program staff at PIDPgrants@dot.gov or call Aubrey Parsons at 202.366.8047.
+A number of webinars, were held in 2022 to help applicants learn about the program, these are largely still applicable.
+For further information contact program staff at PIDPgrants@dot.gov.